BeyondQuality/beyondquality/research/public_speaking.md

 ### Books

-Sharon Bowman's book Training from the Back of the Room
+Sharon Bowman's book "Training from the Back of the Room"

 Presentation Zen: Simple Ideas on Presentation Design and Delivery (Voices That Matter)